 Serve healthy chicken parmesan over pasta like whole wheat spaghetti, fettuccine or zoodles.
 It also goes well with simple sides like:

 - Salads: Try simple lettuce salad recipe.

-- Simple sides: Sauteed garlic broccoli or parmesan roasted Brussels sprouts are just a few favorites.
+- Simple sides: Sauteed broccoli or parmesan roasted Brussels sprouts are just a few favorites.